 Unexpected Tax audits and reassessments can result in dire consequences.
-Our experienced tax litigation lawyers will provide you with the best representation possible in disputes with the CRA, Tax Court and Federal Court representation, criminal tax representation, provincial taxing agencies, and sales tax litigation.
-Contact DSF for sound, practical and cost effective tax litigation advice at (416) 449-1400 or contact any of our lawyers listed on this page directly.
+Our experienced Toronto tax litigation lawyers will provide you with the best representation possible in disputes with the CRA, Tax Court and Federal Court representation, criminal tax representation, provincial taxing agencies, and sales tax litigation.
+Contact DSF for sound, practical and cost-effective Toronto tax litigation advice at (416) 449-1400 or contact any of our Toronto tax lawyers listed on this page directly.